LGBTQ rights in Oregon: Book Protection Law

 In June 2025, a bill passed the Oregon Legislature that would explicitly “protect books from being banned, censored, destroyed and/or removed from library shelves”.
-The Governor of Oregon signed the bill into law - and went into effect immediately, just one week after the Legislature approved the bill.
-California, Illinois, Washington State, Minnesota, Maryland and New York State has also enacted similar legislation.
+The Governor of Oregon signed the bill into law, and it went into effect immediately, one week after the Legislature approved the bill.
+California, Illinois, Washington State, Minnesota, Maryland, and New York State have also enacted similar legislation.